iCliniq Logo

 1. Atopic Dermatitis:

 Atopic dermatitis is chronic eczema.
-It is one of the atopic conditions, together with asthma and hay fever, which has a heritable tendency.
+It is one of the atopic (natural tendency to develop allergies) conditions, together with asthma and hay fever, that have a heritable tendency.

 2. Seborrheic Dermatitis:

-There is an excessive sebum secretion in this type of eczema, presenting with scaly, itchy lesions over the scalp, nasolabial folds, sternal areas, and body folds.
+There is excessive sebum (oil) secretion in this type of eczema, presenting with scaly, itchy lesions on the scalp, nasolabial folds, the sternal areas, and body folds.

 3. Discoid Eczema:

-Discoid eczema is a chronic recurrent discrete coin-shaped red area covered with exudates that crust over the limbs and trunk of the middle-aged due to unknown causative factors.
-Sometimes, it is challenging to distinguish discoid eczema from psoriasis.
+Discoid eczema is a chronic, recurrent, discrete, coin-shaped, red area covered with exudates that crusts on the limbs and trunk of middle-aged individuals, due to unknown causative factors.
+Sometimes, distinguishing discoid eczema from psoriasis can be challenging.

 4. Pompholyx: